diso/wordpress-openid/readme.txt

 == Changelog ==

+= version 3.3.3 (Aug 24, 2010) =
+ - add/update danish, japanese, and spanish translations
+ - update to latest version of php-openid library
+ - fix a few PHP and WordPress warnings and notices

 = version 3.3.2 (Nov 06, 2009) =
  - add localizations for czech, danish, french, spanish, and vietnamese.
 Some are more up to date than others.
 More are welcome, see http://code.google.com/p/diso/issues/detail?id=26